-- Contractor's storage (of materials, machinery, heavy equip.)
+- Contractor's storage vard (of materials, machinery, heavy equip.)

 - Gasoline/service station

-- Highway Commercial
+- Highway ccommercial

-- Industrial
+- Industryial

 - Junkyard, landfill, recycling facility (privately owned)

-- Multi-family dwelling or PRD
+- Residential, Multi-family dwelling or PRD

-- Two family dwelling (new construction)
+- Residential, Two-family dwelling (new construction)

 - Non-highway Commercial

 - Small enterprise

-- Self-Storage Facility (effective July 9, 2012)
+- Self-sStorage fFacility (effective July 9, 2012)

 - 1. Only one principal use is allowed per parcel of land. - 2.
-Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.
-Establishment of multiple principal uses on a single parcel of land requires a PUD permit. - 4.
+Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.2.
+Establishment of multiple principal uses on a single parcel of land requires a PUD permitsubdivision. - 4.3.
 Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations; the burden of proof of soil suitability and terrain is on the applicant.
 Standards for soil suitability are available from the Soil Conservation Service.